joneszj/bot-o-mat/README.md

 # Bot-O-Mat!

-A simple application to create bots and assign them tasks, with a twist!
+A simple application to create bots and assign them tasks, with a twist (if a bot fails a task, it has a chance to destroy another bot!

 ## Requirements
  - C# 7.1+